C/C++/Objective-C analysis is officially registered as CWE Compatible.

 - Any version of the Intel compiler for Linux and macOS

 - IAR compilers for ARM, Atmel AVR32, Atmel AVR, Renesas H8, Renesas RL78, Renesas RX, Renesas V850, Texas Instruments MSP430, and for 8051

 tiarmclang), C2000, C6000, C7000, MSP430, and PRU

 - Wind River Diab and GCC compilers

-- Compilers based wholly on GCC including, for instance, Linaro GCC are also supported
+- Compilers based wholly on GCC, including Linaro GCC

 Supported Language Standards

 - C89, C99, C11, C18, C++03, C++11, C++14, C++17, and C++20 standards

 - macOS with version 10.14.3 and later on x86-64, and Apple Silicon

 Analysis of C/C++/Objective-C projects requires the SonarScanner CLI.